Skip to content

 1. CLI arguments.

-2. Parsing of Golang code.
-New features in the Golang language will be supported in a backwards-compatible manner, except during major version bumps.
+2. Parsing of Go code.
+New features in the Go language will be supported in a backwards-compatible manner, except during major version bumps.

 3. Behavior of mock objects.
 Mock objects can be considered to be part of the public API.